 I currently reside in New York, but the future is mysterious.
 Perhaps, I will call my next home: Mars.

 You’re a very talented photographer, but also art director, writer and scientist.
 Can you tell us a little bit more about the relationship between these different fields?

-On first impression, art, writing, photography, medicine, and science may appear to be completely unrelated fields that do not intermingle.
-However, these realms can be colourful threads that weave together to form a vivid web.
+On the first impression, photography, writing, and science may appear to be completely unrelated fields that do not intermingle.
+However, these realms are colourful threads that weave together into a vivid web.

 Medicine is one of the most dynamic and complex fields.
-It begins with genuine compassion and honest concern.
-The best physician interlaces science theory, empirical evidence, and the art of humanity.
+It begins with: a thirst to devise how and why, honest concern, and genuine compassion.
+The best physician interlaces scientific theory, empirical evidence, and the art of humanity.
 Every human is unique and requires individualised attention—not every condition must be treated in the same manner.
-Thus, eclectic creativity and critical thinking are essential in order to provide the best care for each person.
+Thus, eclectic creativity and artful critical thinking are essential to provide the best care for each person.
 Medicine is an art.

 What does art mean to you?

 Art is the language of the universe.
 It is a dynamic entity that manifests in copious forms.

 When did you first get in touch with photography?